-7.6 Concerns about a staff member or volunteer
+7.7 Concerns about a staff member or volunteer

-If you have concerns about a member of staff or volunteer, speak to the headteacher.
+If you have concerns about a member of staff or volunteer (including a supply teacher), or an allegation is made about a member of staff or volunteer (including a supply teacher) posing a risk of harm to children, speak to the headteacher.
 If you have concerns about the headteacher, speak to the chair of governors.

-You can also discuss any concerns about any staff member or volunteer with the DSL.
+You can also discuss any concerns about any staff member or volunteer (including a supply teacher) with the DSL.